Maximal noiseless code rates for collective rotation channels on qudits: Introduction

 because of the special form of the error operators in this decomposition.
 Thus, the state $\tilde \rho \in M_{s_j}$ encoded as above will not be affected by the errors (noise) and can be easily recovered.
 This gives rise to a noiseless subsystem (NS) \cite{Knill,YBG,Kempe,Kribs}.
 The situation is particularly pleasant if $n_j = 1$, i.e., we use the one-dimensional irreducible representations of $\cA$, so that

 In such a case, we get a decoherence free subspace (DFS) \cite{Zan1,Zan2,Zan3,Lidar,Kribs}.
-Needless to say, we must identify an irrep $j$ that has the maximal multiplicity $s_j$ for maximal coding efficiency in both cases.
+Needless to say, we must identify an irrep $j$ that has the maximal multiplicity $s_j$ for maximal coding rate in both cases.
 Now we consider general qudits, each of which belongs to the vector space $\mathbb{C}^d$, instead of qubits.
-The irrep can protect $\log_d {s_j}$ qudits of information form the collective noise.
-It is the purpose of the present paper to identify such an irrep that attains the maximal multiplicity achieving the asymptotic coding efficiency of one.
+The irrep can protect $\log_d {s_j}$ qudits of information from the collective rotation error.
+It is the purpose of the present paper to identify such an irrep that attains the maximal multiplicity achieving the asymptotic coding rate of one.
+Noiseless subsystems and decoherence free subspaces for qudits have been analyzed by several authors \cite{BRS,GLNPS,Byrd,Bishop1,Bishop2,Bishop3} but none of them considered the maximal multiplicity.

 In this paper, we study QECC for quantum channel with error operators on $M_d\otimes \cdots \otimes M_d$ ($n$ copies) of the form $U^{\otimes n}$ with $U \in {\mathrm{SU}}(d)$.
 For this purpose we analyze the structure of the algebra $\cA(d,n)$ generated by the set $\cE(d,n) = \{U^{\otimes n}: U \in {\mathrm{SU}}(d)\}$.
 It is known (e.g., see \cite{CPW,FH,Wesslen} and references therein) that the decomposition has the form